ah100101/BlockScoped/docs/javascript/5-for-loops.md

   <template slot='question'>

-  ## Name 5 different type of for loops in Javascript, how they are different, and which one(s) may have the worst performance when iterating over an array?
+  ## Name 5 different types of for loops in Javascript, how they are different, and which one(s) may have the worst performance when iterating over an array?

   </template>